jasonmit/express-feature-flags/README.md

 # express-feature-flags

-A small utility for constructing complex feature-flags with Express.
+A tool for constructing complex feature-flags with Express

 ## Example